graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 the Document as specified in
 [the Language section of the GraphQL specification](https://spec.graphql.org/draft/#sec-Language).

+The `operationName`, if present, must be a string.

-The `variables` parameter, if used, MUST be represented as a URL-encoded JSON string.
+Each of the `variables` and `extensions` parameters, if used, MUST be represented as a URL-encoded JSON string.

 ### Example